volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - Filters (left and right) can be selected in webUI.

-- Specific attenuation for each pair of channels.
+- Specific attenuation for each pair of channels, with detection for the 2 first channels.

 # Special thanks